martinberlin/cale-idf/main/www-jpg-render/README.md

  - **jpgdec-render.cpp** Is the faster since uses [@bitbank/JPEGDECODER](https://github.com/bitbank2/JPEGDEC/).
 Comes already with 4BIT dithering included so it outperforms jpg-render.cpp

 In our opinion V2 is a good trade-off to use less RAM and still have a very good JPG rendering quality.
 The benefit of using TJPG is that it's already on ESP32 ROM.
-But if you need more decoding speed and dithering in the comonent, JPEGDEC is an excellent choice.
+But if you need more decoding speed and dithering in the component, JPEGDEC is an excellent choice.

-To select one of the two versions just uncomment only one app_sources in the CMakeLists.txt
+To select one of the two versions just uncomment only one app_sources in the **CMakeLists.txt**

 ```
 #set(app_sources "jpg-render.cpp")